nicklafferty/craftycody/content/life/park-city-ut.md

 The point of most of this gear is to keep you **warm and dry**.
 You do not want to wear jeans otherwise you'll be wet and cold all day.
 I fell a _lot_, but I stayed dry the whole time.

+I'm going to be upfront, this stuff is expensive.
+It's because it's specialty equipment and works hard to keep you safe, dry, and warm.
+Even the cheap stuff is pricey.

 ### Snowboarding coat

+This was my favorite purchase.
+I don't have any kind of ski jacket because I live in Texas, so being able to find something cute was a lot of fun.
+I'm definitely a form-over-function person but, again, I needed to find something that would keep me warm and dry.

+I did a little light Googling and found [Dope Snow](https://www.dopesnow.com/) which looks like a lifestyle brand run by a bunch of influencers.
+That being said, most of those brands have the cutest stuff.
+I checked around on some snowboarding forums and Reddit to see if people actually like their stuff and the consensus was positive.

+I decided to bite the bullet and bought the [Adept W](https://www.dopesnow.com/adept-w-snowboard-jacket-women-soft-green).

 ### Snowboard/ski pants